MAINTENANCE OF ROADSIDE VERGE & PLANTED AREAS

 The Town Council took over responsibility for maintain grassed and planted highway verges, and highway weed spraying in Barnstaple parish in April 2016.
 We already maintained a number of planted areas, including The Square and the town’s parish paths.

-Grass verges are cut six times each year and the scheduled dates for 2017 are:
+Grass verges are cut six times each year

 The planted roadside areas are maintained on an ‘as and when needed basis’ rather than scheduled.